subfusc/DasBot/PLUGIN_DOC.markdown

     (0, channel, message) // Same as send message to channel.
     (0, channel, nick, message) // Same as above but will be prefixed witht the nick e.g Bob: <message>
-    (1, channel, message) // Notify in a channel (if channel == user, the user will be notified)
+    (1, channel, message) // Notify in a channel (if channel == user, the user will be notified) (2, channel, topic) // Change the topic in a channel to given topic

 So return values would be e.g: